kaust-rccl/Dist-DL-training/deepspeed/README.md

     ```bash
     sbatch baseline.slurm
     ```
-3. Once the job is terminated, check for the output artifacts:
+3. Once the job is terminated, check logs:

    Output logs found in `.out` inside [log](experiments/baseline/logs) directory, it should be tailed with the slurm job id.